stefanpearson/codename_velociraptor/readme.md

 * Better readability
 * Common vocabulary

-It assumes the use of our in-house framework that utilises a custom extended version of Codeigniter, LESS, and conditional asynchronous asset loading on the client side.
+It assumes the use of our in-house framework that utilises a custom extended version of Codeigniter, a series of structured LESS files, and conditional asynchronous asset loading on the client side.

 Work in progress.